MeIbtihajnaeem/Project-Test-Driven-Development/readme.md

 - `mutation-testing-with-coverage`: This profile when activate only runs unit tests along with coverage using jacoco plugin & mutation testing using PIT Mutation plugin also with this profile we can upload the coverage report to coversall.

-Here is the rephrased text:

 - `integration-test-profile`: When activated, this profile skips unit tests executed by the maven-surefire-plugin and instead starts a PostgreSQL Docker container using the docker-maven-plugin for running integration tests, end-to-end tests, and end-to-end tests with Cucumber via the maven-failsafe-plugin.
-To activate this profile, use the following command: `mvn verify -Pintegration-test-profile -Dpostgres.user=$USER -Dpostgres.password=$PASSWORD -Dpostgres.dbName=$DATABASE -Dpostgres.server=maven`.
+To activate this profile, use the following command:

+    `mvn verify -Pintegration-test-profile -Dpostgres.user=$USER -Dpostgres.password=$PASSWORD -Dpostgres.dbName=$DATABASE -Dpostgres.server=maven`.

 Ensure that `postgres.server` is set to `maven`; otherwise, the Docker container will fail to establish a connection, and the tests will start Testcontainers in parallel for testing.